DKulan/logs-analysis/README.md

               for a news database.

  To Install:   simply execute the python file in CML by using "python news_log.py", the views
-              should now be created in the "news" database and can be accessed by using the command:
+              should now be created in the "news" database and can be viewed by using these commands:

               select * from top_articles; // for the top articles view select * from top_authors;  // for the top authors view